 YES!!
 A major threat!
 Once they become established in fuel, they will double in population every 20 minutes.
 Eventually, they form a mat of black, brown, or green slime.
 This slime poses a serious hazard to both equipment and storage facilities.
 For example, its destructive forces will clog fuel filters, fuel lines, and gauges; corrode pumps and injectors, cause washers, hoses, and connectors to swell and blister; degrade fuel and cause poor fuel economy.
 This contamination can also prevent water and particulate from settling out of the fuel.
 Also, in plugging of filters and fuel and product lines, contamination can cause unexpected and excessive downtime, equipment failure, and/or unpreparedness in cases of emergencies or power outages for backup equipment.

 YES, but the fuel must be filtered and the storage tank must also be cleaned.
 The CLEAN FUELS technology can filter the fuel and clean the tank with its all-in-one process then add an algaecide that can retard the growth of any remaining algae and then kill these bugs.

 It is caused by living microscopic cells.
-They can be either bacteria or fungus, such as mold.
+They can be either bacteria or fungi, such as mold.
 The same thing happens to a loaf of bread or a piece of cheese.
 Even if kept refrigerated, it can be contaminated with mold.
 The same thing occurs when fuel becomes colonized by HYDROCARBON UTILIZING MICRO-ORGANISMS.
-Microbes can enter the tank through the vents, fill tubes or be sucked in by the breathing action of the fuel tank during the fluctuation in temperature and tank volume.
-Also, fuel that sits in a tank is more susceptible to contamination than fuel that is rapidly consumed, such as fuel that is used for a back up generation system compared to a high volume service station where the fuel is used and replaced frequently.
+Microbes can enter the tank through the vents, fill tubes, or be sucked in by the breathing action of the fuel tank during the fluctuation in temperature and tank volume.
+Also, the fuel that sits in a tank is more susceptible to contamination than fuel that is rapidly consumed, such as fuel that is used for a backup generation system compared to a high-volume service station where the fuel is used and replaced frequently.